kubedb/docs/docs/guides/redis/sentinel/redis-sentinel.md

 sen-demo-pods     ClusterIP   None            <none>        26379/TCP   14m
 ```

-KubeDB operator sets the `status.phase` to `Running` once the database is successfully created. `status.phase` section is similar for
+KubeDB operator sets the `status.phase` to `Ready` once the database is successfully created. `status.phase` section is similar for
 `Redis` object and `RedisSentinel` object.
 Run the following command to see the modified `RedisSentinel` object:

 ```bash